Reference Points, Risk-Taking Behavior, and Competitive Outcomes in Sequential Settings: Data

 Each lifter has three attempts.\footnote{ Lifting Procedure for each lifter at each attempt is officially divided into the following. \begin{enumerate} \item Setup: The lifter lies on their back on the bench, with feet flat on the floor or on the bench's footrests, ensuring contact with the bench throughout the lift. \item Grip: The lifter grips the barbell, usually slightly wider than shoulder-width apart. \item Unracking: With the help of spotters if needed, the lifter unracks the barbell and holds it with arms fully extended above their chest. \item Lowering: The barbell is lowered in a controlled manner to touch the chest, ensuring it is stable and paused for a moment. \item Press Command: The judge gives a “Press" command once the barbell is motionless on the chest.
 The lifter then presses the barbell back to the starting position with arms fully extended. \item Rack Command: Upon completion, and with the barbell in a stable position, the judge gives the “Rack" command, signaling the lifter to return the barbell to the rack. \end{enumerate}} Each attempt is judged based on control, stability, and completion of lifting.
-A lift is considered successful if the lifter adheres to all the rules and completes the lift as per the judge's commands from the viewpoints of two of three referees.
+A lift is considered successful if the lifter adheres to all rules and completes the lift according to the judge's commands, as determined by at least two of the three referees.
 After completing an attempt, the lifter must declare the weight for their next attempt within a specific time frame (usually 1 minute after their attempt).
-Once a weight is declared, it generally cannot be decreased, only increased.
-The order of lifters is adjusted after each round of attempts based on the declared weights for the next attempt, again proceeding from lightest to heaviest.
+Once a weight is declared, it generally cannot be decreased, only increased.\footnote{Lifters therefore tend to begin with relatively conservative weights and choose heavier weights in later attempts.
+This pattern can be interpreted as a natural strategic response to the need to avoid finishing with no recorded result, implying greater risk-taking in later rounds.} The order of lifters is adjusted after each round of attempts based on the declared weights for the next attempt, again proceeding from lightest to heaviest.
 This ensures that the competition is efficient and fair.

 Concretely, in the first attempt, all lifters complete their first attempt in the sequential order of the lightest to heaviest declared weights.
 In the second attempt, the order is recalculated based on the declared weights for the second attempt.
 Lifters who declared lighter weights for their second attempt will lift first.
 In the third attempt, the order is again recalculated for the third attempt based on the new declared weights.
 If a lifter fails an attempt, they can choose to reattempt the same weight or increase it for their next attempt.
 The order will still be based on the declared weight for the next attempt, regardless of whether the previous attempt was successful.